freach/kubernetes-security-best-practice/README.md

 ### Kubernetes Dashboard :boom:

 Prio to version 1.8.0, the `kubernetes-dashboard` plugin was granted a Service Account with full cluster access to be able to see and manage all aspects of the cluster.

 Verify that there is no ClusterRolebinding to `cluster-admin` left behind.
 Otherwise clicking `SKIP` on the sign-in page will grant full access.

 `kubectl -n kube-system get clusterrolebinding kubernetes-dashboard -o yaml`

+By default the dashboard is not exposed to the public Internet and it should be avoided to change that.
+Reasons why we could see with the [Tesla hack discovered by RedLock](https://blog.redlock.io/cryptojacking-tesla).

 ### Securing a Cluster (by Kubernetes project)